 Home-based Education

-In Sub-Saharan Africa, the prevalence of disabilities in children aged 0 – 14 years is unkown, with published estimates ranging from 6% to over 20%.
-What’s more, 90-98% of children with special needs are assumed to be out of school.
-This leads to incredibly low literacy rates (only 3% of adults with special needs in Sub-Saharan Africa are literate) and severely limited professional opportunities.
+In Sub-Saharan Africa, the prevalence of disabilities among children aged 0–14 years remains unclear, with estimates ranging from 6% to over 20%.
+What’s more, 90–98% of children with special needs are out of school, resulting in extremely low literacy levels (only 3% of adults with disabilities are literate).
+This lack of access to education not only limits opportunities for learning but also severely restricts future professional and economic prospects.

 Our Response